straube/multiple-domain/README.md

 Nope.
 If you want a complex set up like this, you may be interested on WordPress Multisite.
 It's delivered with every WordPress installation since 3.0, you can find more info here: https://codex.wordpress.org/Create_A_Network.

+**There is way to add domain based logic to my themes?**

+Absolutely.
+You can use the `MULTPLE_DOMAIN_DOMAIN` constant to get the current domain.
+Just notice that since this value is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
+It also may includes the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).

 ## Changelog

+### 0.2

+* Code refactoring.
+* Improved port verification.
+* Added `MULTPLE_DOMAIN_DOMAIN` constant for theme/plugin customization.

 ### 0.1